Visa policy of Argentina

-Visitors to Argentina must obtain a visa from one of the Argentinian diplomatic missions unless they come from one of the visa exempt countries.
+Visitors to Argentina must obtain a visa from one of the Argentine diplomatic missions unless they are citizens of one of the visa-exempt countries.

+Visitors must hold a passport (or identity card if Mercosur or associated) valid for the period of intended stay, while Argentine citizens can enter with a valid passport or identity card (or salvocoducto, laissez-passer for Argentines).

 Visa policy map

 Visa exemption

-Holders of ordinary passports of the following jurisdictions can visit Argentina without a visa for up to 90 days (unless otherwise noted):
+Citizens of the following countries and territories may enter Argentina without a visa for the following period:

+Extension of the period of stay is possible up to twice (30 or 90 days) the initially granted period of stay.
+Students can extend their stay up to 2 years each time.

 ID - May also enter with an ID card if arriving from a Mercosur country.

 1 - Not applicable to holders of British subject or British Protected Person passports.